isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1471.md

 ---
-title: Bristle Blaster / Cup Brush / Power Brush
+title: Torque Multiplier
 permalink: /productivity-solutions-grant/solutionrepo/solution1471
 ---

 ### Description

-The bristle blaster/ cup brush/ power brush is a handheld tool that is used for surface preparation to effectively remove corrosion and coatings.
-The bristle wire tips are heat-treated to promote corrosion removal capability and prepare surface roughness up to 120micron.
+The electrically powered torque multiplier is a compact and lightweight tool that provides repeatable precision when tightening bolts.
+The torque and angle settings are determined on the display which enables a convenient way of controlling the tool.
 Time is also saved during operation.

 ### Details of Solution